DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 {{< img src="synthetics/browser_tests/variables.png" alt="Browser Test Variables" style="width:60%;">}}

-To create a variable, first give it a name then define its value using one of the below methods.
+To create a variable, give it a name and define the value using one of the following methods.
 To learn how to use variables inside of your steps, see [Use variables](#use-variables).

 #### Element